Banner

 • Lack of cloud security: Although 90% of schools use cloud services, just 20% dedicate any of their cybersecurity budgets to protecting cloud data.
 That means they lack visibility into their Google Workspace and Microsoft 365 domains and are therefore unable to detect threats and safety risks before they impact the district.

-Cybersecurity for Schools Made Easy
+Cloud Monitor and Content Filter Make Cybersecurity for Schools Easy

 Cloud Monitor is a data loss prevention tool that natively integrates into Google Workspace and Microsoft 365.
 With one dashboard to rule them all, you gain comprehensive control over your entire cloud domains.